etzm/iscc-sum/docs/specifications/treewalk.md

 References (symbolic links, redirects) MUST NOT appear in traversal output AND MUST NOT be followed.

-## 5. Treewalk-Ignore Extension
+## 5. TREEWALK-IGNORE Extension

 ### 5.1 Overview

-The **Treewalk-Ignore** extension adds gitignore-style pattern filtering to the base algorithm.
+The **TREEWALK-IGNORE** extension adds gitignore-style pattern filtering to the base algorithm.
 It maintains the same deterministic ordering while progressively filtering entries based on accumulated patterns.

 ### 5.2 Pattern Processing

-When using Treewalk-Ignore:
+When using TREEWALK-IGNORE:

 1. The implementation specifies which ignore file to process (e.g., `.gitignore` OR `.npmignore`)
 2. Check for the specified ignore file in each directory